-We considered the likelihood for the provision of jurisdictional support (see "Assessments For Jurisdictional Support According To Our Covered Bonds Criteria," published on Nov.
-27, 2020).
-Based on a very strong jurisdictional support assessment for mortgage programs in Austria, under our covered bonds criteria, we could assign three notches of uplift from the reference rating level (RRL).
-However, as we don't rate the issuer, we rely on the cover pool's asset quality and the committed overcollateralization (OC) to make payments on the covered bonds.
+We considered the likelihood for the provision of jurisdictional support Based on a very strong jurisdictional support assessment for mortgage programs in Austria, under our covered bonds criteria, we could assign three notches of uplift from the reference rating level (RRL).
+However, as we do not rate the issuer, we rely on the cover pool's asset quality and the committed overcollateralization (OC) to make payments on the covered bonds.

 The program can switch the bullet payment obligation into a pass-through payment in the event of issuer bankruptcy and/or materialization of certain additional trigger events, allowing us to delink the ratings on the covered bonds from the jurisdiction-supported rating level (JRL).
-As the issuer is not rated, the potential uplift is based on our analysis of the collateral support and could exceed the four notches that we would grant to programs that are exposed to asset-liability maturity mismatch risk.
+As the issuer is not rated, the potential uplift is based on our analysis of the collateral support and could exceed the four notches that we would grant to programs exposed to asset-liability maturity mismatch risk.

-Our credit analysis is based on the asset information as of June 30, 2021, while our cash flow analysis is based on the asset and liability balances as of September 30, 2021.
-As of June 30, 2021, the portfolio comprises commercial mortgage loans (31.30%), residential mortgage loans (64.49%), and substitute assets (4.21%).
-Based on our credit and cash flow analysis, we determined that the credit enhancement required to support a 'AA' rating on the covered bonds is 11.73%.
-In its transaction documents Austrian Anadi Bank has committed to maintain a minimum level of OC sufficient to support a 'AA' rating on the covered bonds.
+Our credit analysis is based on the asset information as of June 30, 2022, while our cash flow analysis is based on the asset and liability balances as of September 30, 2022.
+As of June 30, 2022, the portfolio comprised residential mortgage loans (67.82%), commercial mortgage loans (29%), and substitute assets (3.17%).
+Based on our credit and cash flow analysis, we determined that the credit enhancement required to support a 'AA' rating on the covered bonds is 12.83%.
+In its transaction documents, Austrian Anadi Bank has committed to maintain a minimum level of OC sufficient to support a 'AA' rating on the covered bonds.
 As of Sept.
-30, 2021, the available OC is 15.38%, down from 19.16% as of Sept.
-30, 2020.
+30, 2022, the available OC was 32.30%, up from 15.38% as of Sept.
+30, 2021.